netdata/netdata/src/collectors/systemd-journal.plugin/README.md

 ### Is any of my data exposed to Netdata Cloud from this plugin?

-No. When you access the agent directly, none of your data passes through Netdata Cloud.
+No. When you access the Agent directly, none of your data passes through Netdata Cloud.
 You need a free Netdata Cloud account only to verify your identity and enable the use of Netdata Functions.
-Once this is done, all the data flow directly from your Netdata agent to your web browser.
+Once this is done, all the data flow directly from your Netdata Agent to your web browser.

 Also check [this discussion](https://github.com/netdata/netdata/discussions/16136).

 When you access Netdata via `https://app.netdata.cloud`, your data travel via Netdata Cloud, but they are not stored in Netdata Cloud.
-This is to allow you access your Netdata agents from anywhere.
+This is to allow you access your Netdata Agents from anywhere.
 All communication from/to Netdata Cloud is encrypted.

 ### What are `volatile` and `persistent` journals?